fredo509/capstone-summit/Readme.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse and behance for this beautiful project.
+I would like to thanks [Cindy Shin](https://www.behance.net/adagio07)  [the author of the original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) , and go reading [the Creative Commons License](https://creativecommons.org/licenses/by-nc/4.0/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>